About the Sony Alpha a7 II (no lens included)

 Downloadable Software: The α7II does not include software in the box.
 Instead, Sony offers software for Windows- and Mac-compatible computers for importing still images and movies recorded with the camera to your computer.
-The software is compatible with Windows 8, Windows 7 (SP1), Windows Vista (SP2), and Mac OS X v10.7 - v10.10 operating systems.
 You can download the software to your computer using the appropriate URL provided in the supplied Instruction Manual.
 The following downloadable software is compatible with the camera:

 - PlayMemories Home: With PlayMemories Home, you can view your images, and use various convenient features to enhance the images you have shot.
 PlayMemories Home is required for importing XAVC S and AVCHD movies to your computer.